iliyab09/CONFIGURATION_MANAGEMENT/README.md

 Goals

-Use Terraform to provision the infrastructure</br>
-Use Ansible to deploy the NodeWeightTracker application</br>
+Use Terraform to provision the infrastructure</br> from here ---> https://github.com/iliyab09/TerraformForAzure-IaC Use Ansible to deploy the NodeWeightTracker application</br>
 Create two environments: Staging and Production</br>
 Both environments must be identical except for the size of the vms (production ones must be larger)</br>